-For information on Tenaris's principal capital expenditures and divestitures, see "Information on Tenaris - Business Overview - Capital Expenditure Program".
+For information on Tenaris's principal capital expenditures and divestitures, see Item 4.B.
+"Information on the Company - Business Overview - Capital Expenditure Program".

 B. Business Overview

 Our business strategy is to consolidate our position as a leading global supplier of integrated product and service solutions to the energy and other industries and to adapt to the energy transition through reducing the carbon emissions in our operations and on developing and supplying products and services for low-carbon energy applications by: